2025 Project Canopy Assistance Grants

 • Maximum Award: $200,000

-• Projects encompass a wide range of activities, including urban and community tree canopy establishment, urban wood utilization, urban food forests, workforce development, climate mitigation through tree planting, community tree nursery establishment, and building an understanding of the care and management of community trees.
+• Projects support range of activities including urban and community tree canopy establishment and protection, urban wood utilization, urban food forests, local capacity building through workforce development, climate resiliency through tree planting, community tree nursery establishment, and building understanding to care for and manage community trees.

 Application Deadline

-• Project Canopy Assistance grants require a 50% match from the grant recipient in cash or in-kind services.
-Inflation Reduction Act Urban and Community Forestry grants do not require any local funding match.
+Grant applications will be due to the MFS at 11:59 pm on Thursday, October 30, 2025.
+Project Canopy Assistance grants require a 50% match from the grant recipient in cash or in-kind services.
+Urban and Community Forestry Restoration grants do not require any local match.

 Funding Source